The Clear Edge

 Over 12 months:

 One problem is that a client doesn’t just incur their direct opportunity cost.
-They damage everything:
+They quietly damage everything around it.

 With 3 problem clients (out of 12 total):